panglesd/slipshow/docs/tutorial.rst

 .. code-block:: shell

-		$ slipshow prime-numbers.md
+		$ slipshow prime-numbers.md --serve
+		Visit http://localhost:8080 to view your presentation, with auto-reloading on file changes.

-Note that if you named your file differently, you need to change the line above to reflect that.
-This should create a file with the same name but a different
+This command (which do not return due to the ``--serve`` flag) creates a file with the same name as the input name, but a different extension:
-extension: ``prime-numbers.html``.
+``prime-numbers.html``.
 The ``.md`` file is the one you'll use to modify the presentation, and the one you'll share with another author of the presentation.
 The ``.html`` file is the one you'll use to view or do your presentation, or to share with someone interested in viewing the presentation.

+The ``--serve`` flag is very useful when writing your presentation.
+It will propagate any saved changes in the input file, and "live-reload" the presentation served at the address ``http://localhost:8080``.

 .. note::